machinat/sociably/website/docs/getting-started.md

 2. Create a https tunnel connected to a _https://xxx.t.machinat.dev_ endpoint.
    So your local server can accept webhook requests from the chat platforms.

-Now
+Try talk to your bot on the chat platform after server started.
+The hello-world app should be working now if you finish all the setup.

 ## Manually Install

 :::tip
-The rest sections of this page is for building your app from zero scratch by scratch.
-You can skip if you choose to use the initiator.
+The rest sections of this page is for creating your project from zero step by step.
+You can skip if you choose to use the initiator above.
 :::